 1. Statue of Liberty and Ellis Island

 Whether or not you’ll get to tour both depends on how early you can get to the ferry terminal and how large are the crowds.
 Having advance tickets up to the crown is a good reason to get off at Liberty Island, though there's now an excellent museum on the island, too (it opened in spring of 2019).
-But if the stars aren’t aligned or you miss the first ferry of the day, take in the view of Lady Liberty from the ferry (without disembarking) so you can spend the bulk of your time at Ellis Island, the famed portal to the “New World” for millions of immigrants.
+But if the stars aren’t aligned or you miss the first ferry of the day, take in the view of Lady Liberty from the ferry (without disembarking) so you can spend the bulk of your time at Ellis Island, the famed portal to the “New World” for millions of immigrants (see below).
 It’s the more compelling visitor experience of the two, even with the new museum.

 2. Wall Street

 Back on the isle of Manhattan, walk uptown to the Financial District.
 Along the way you’ll see structures such as Castle Clinton National Monument in Battery Park—it’s what’s left of a fort built in 1808 to defend New York Harbor against the British—and the impressive U.S. Customs House, which houses the Museum of the American Indian.
-Once on Wall Street, stop for a photo op at the Federal Hall National Memorial, where George Washington took the oath of office as our first President (his statue is in front), and the New York Stock Exchange across the street, with the famed Fearless Girl statue in front of it.
+Once on Wall Street, stop for a photo op at the Federal Hall National Memorial, where George Washington took the oath of office as our first President (his statue is in front), and the New York Stock Exchange (see below) across the street, with the famed Fearless Girl statue in front of it.
 Unfortunately, the Exchange is no longer open for tours.

 Walk west past Broadway to Rector Street and turn right, walking uptown until you reach Ground Zero.
 Follow the signs to the entrance.